World Register of Marine Species: History

-As of March 2025, WoRMS contained listings for 514,088 marine species names (including synonyms) of which 247,418 are valid marine species (98% checked).
-Their goal was to have a listing for each of the approximately more than 240,000 marine species.
+As of May 2026, WoRMS listed 250,000 accepted marine species among 514,088 marine species names (including synonyms) of which 97% had been checked by the editors.

 VLIZ also hosts the Interim Register of Marine and Nonmarine Genera (IRMNG), using a common infrastructure.

 In 2021, a genus of extinct sea snails was named after the WoRMS database: Wormsina Harzhauser & Landau, 2021.